NE Specialty Crop Block Grant Program

 Funding and Duration

-NDA anticipates that approximately $600,000 will be awarded to projects solely enhancing the competitiveness of Nebraska specialty crops.
+NDA anticipates that approximately $700,000 will be awarded to projects enhancing the competitiveness of Nebraska specialty crops.
 A maximum grant award does not exist and neither NDA nor the SCBGP requires a cost sharing or matching requirement.
-During the FY 2015 and 2016 funding cycles, the average amount of funding, per award, totaled $45,299 and $38,045, respectively.
+During the FY 2019 and 2020 funding cycles, the average amount of funding, per award, totaled $52,367 and $48,396, respectively.
 All projects are subject to the availability of funds.
-Grant funds cannot be expended before September 30 the year of application, or after September 29, three years following application.
+Grant funds cannot be expended before September 30, 2021, or after September 29, 2024.
 NDA reserves the right to offer an award amount less than the amount requested.

 Funding areas are intended to clearly define the 2017 SCBGP priorities and help prospective applicants to both develop their projects and submit their projects in the most appropriate category.
 In practice, Concept Proposals might seem to address elements from multiple funding areas.
 However, applicants must select one of the areas listed in the Concept Proposal.